 In addition, holders of the notes have the right to require us to repurchase their notes upon the occurrence of a "fundamental change" (as defined in the Convertible Senior Notes Prospectus) at a repurchase price equal to 100% of the principal amount of the notes to be repurchased, plus accrued and unpaid interest.
-Upon conversion of the notes, unless we elect to deliver solely shares of our common stock to settle such conversion (other than paying cash in lieu of delivering any fractional share), we will be required to make cash payments in respect of the notes being converted.
-We may not have enough available cash or be able to obtain financing at the time we are required to make repurchases of the notes surrendered therefor or at the time the notes are being converted.
-Our failure to repurchase the notes at a time when the repurchase is required by the indenture or to pay any cash payable on future conversions of the notes would constitute an event of default.
-If the repayment of any indebtedness were to be accelerated because of such event of default (whether under the notes or otherwise), we may not have sufficient funds to repay the indebtedness and repurchase the notes or make cash payments upon conversions thereof.
+In addition, holders who convert on or after 150 days from the date of issuance of the notes may also be entitled to receive under certain circumstances an interest make-whole payment.
+We may pay any interest make-whole payment in cash, shares of our common stock or a combination thereof, at our election.
+We may not have enough available cash or be able to obtain financing at the time we are required to repay the principal amount of the notes, make repurchases of the notes surrendered therefor or pay the interest make-whole payment, if we elect to make such payment in whole or in part in cash.
+Our failure to repay the principal amount of the notes, repurchase the notes at a time when the repurchase is required by the indenture or pay the interest make-whole payment, if we elect to make such payment in whole or in part in cash, would constitute an event of default.
+If the repayment of any indebtedness were to be accelerated because of such event of default (whether under the notes or otherwise), we may not have sufficient funds to repay the indebtedness and repay or repurchase the notes.
 An event of default under the indenture may lead to an acceleration of the notes.
 Any such acceleration could result in our bankruptcy.
 In a bankruptcy, the holders of the notes would have a claim to our assets that is senior to the claims of our equity holders.